openshift/installer/docs/user/openstack/README.md

 * You may need to increase the security group related quotas from their default values.
 For example (as an OpenStack admin) `openstack quota set --secgroups 100 --secgroup-rules 1000 <project>`

+### RHCOS Image

-* The installer requires a proper RHCOS image in the OpenStack cluster or project:
+The installer requires a proper RHCOS image in the OpenStack cluster or project:
 `openstack image create --container-format=bare --disk-format=qcow2 --file rhcos-${RHCOSVERSION}-openstack.qcow2 rhcos`

 **NOTE:** Depending on your OpenStack environment you can upload the RHCOS image